What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 rosemary

 What to know: If sage is Thelma, rosemary is Louise.
-More dominant and “confronting” than sage (and many other herbs), rosemary can be a sage substitute as long as it’s used in smaller ratios.
+More dominant and “confronting” than sage (and many other herbs), rosemary can be a sage substitute if used in smaller ratios.

-The flavor profile of rosemary is woodsy with notes of pine, pepper, and citrus.
+The flavor profile of rosemary is woodsy, with notes of pine, pepper, and citrus.
 Although it’s a potent herb, rosemary is also very versatile.
-It pairs well with everything from grains, mushroom and potato dishes, to poultry, steaks, soups, and stews.
+It pairs well with everything from grains, mushrooms, and potato dishes to poultry, steaks, soups, and stews.

 How to substitute: